OwenMaine/OwenMaine/README.md

 - 👋 Hi, I’m @Owen
 - 👀 I’m interested in Web development and Machine Learning
-- 🌱 I’m currently a junior developer skilled in Python and Django framework
+- 🌱 I’m currently a mid level developer skilled in Python and Django framework
 - 💞️ I’m looking to collaborate on Projects and community works
 - 📫 How to reach me on email: oguguaowen@gmail.com, Linkedin: @Owen Ogugua